Order of Christian Initiation of Adults: Outline of process

-Outline of process
+The Second Vatican Council specifically ordered that "the methodology and the experiences of adult formation in the RCIA [should be] the pattern of growth for the whole Christian community".

-This outline is based upon the Order of Christian Initiation of Adults (OCIA) approved for use in the dioceses of the United States which includes additional rites for various circumstances and combinations.
-The numbers shown in the article headings and elsewhere relate to the relevant sections of the United States Conference of Catholic Bishops approved rite.
+The outline below is based upon the Order of Christian Initiation of Adults (OCIA) approved for use in the dioceses of the United States, which includes additional rites for various circumstances and combinations.

-Period of Evangelization and Precatechumenate [Paragraphs 36 - 40]
+Period of Evangelization and Precatechumenate

-"This is a time, of no fixed duration or structure, for inquiry and introduction to Gospel values."
+The first stage of the OCIA, as outlined in paragraphs 36–40 of the Rite of Christian Initiation of Adults, is described as "a time, of no fixed duration or structure, for inquiry and introduction to Gospel values."
 The church is offering here an invitation to initial conversion.
 There is no obligation involved during this period.
 "It is a time of evangelization: faithfully and constantly the living God is proclaimed and Jesus Christ who he has sent for the salvation of all."
 At this stage, seekers are known as Inquirers.

-First Step: Acceptance into the Order of Catechumens [Paragraphs 41 - 47]
+Acceptance into the Order of Catechumens

-Inquirers who wish continue on to the period of the catechumenate celebrate the rite of Acceptance into the Order of Catechumens.
+Inquirers who wish continue on to the period of the catechumenate take part in a rite of Acceptance into the Order of Catechumens.

-The rite of Acceptance into the Order of Catechumens may take place throughout the year.
+The rite of Acceptance into the Order of Catechumens, as outlined in paragraphs 41–47 of the Rite of Initiation, may take place throughout the year.
 "A sponsor accompanies any candidate seeking admission as a catechumen."
 Ideally, the sponsor is provided to the candidate by the parish.
 The duties of a sponsor are to journey with the catechumens through the process and provide a compelling witness in matters of faith.